 Statement by Small Business Majority Founder & CEO John Arensmeyer says even though multiple employer plans can be good for small businesses, other retirement savings options that encourage more employer participation are even better

 President Donald Trump’s executive order that would remove legal hurdles that make it harder for small businesses to band together to form multiple employer retirement savings plans (MEPs) is a first step to discussing what officials can do to help small firms struggling to offer retirement benefits to their employees.

-Statement from Small Business Majority Founder & CEO John Arensmeyer on why the U.S. Senate’s vote to protect net neutrality is the right move for small firms
+Statement from Mark Herbert, California Director for Small Business Majority, on why the California Senate’s vote to create the strongest net neutrality protection in the United States is great news for small firms

 The California Senate stood up for small businesses when it passed SB 822, which would establish the strongest net neutrality rules in the nation.
 Without protections in place to keep the internet fair and open, California’s small businesses would be at a disadvantage when trying to compete with large corporations that have the resources to ensure their websites receive special prioritization from their internet service providers.